oegea/iManager/docs/memory.md

 For this stage, prototype and user stories have been took in consideration to know which components were required.

-Components have been implemented by writing unit tests first, then making the real implementation, and finally manual testing the result (invoking the components from a browser) and refining the result and the unit tests.
+Components have been implemented by writing unit tests first, then making the real implementation, and finally manual testing the result (invoking the components from a browser) and refining the result, styles and the unit tests.

+This is the order in which components have been developed, starting from smaller ones:

+* Button
+* SearchBar
+* Toolbar
+* ItemCard

 ## Routing and basic logic